Former enemies Stormy Daniels and Michael Cohen talk about Trump | ExBulletin

 She has suppressed the details of the date for years, she said, adding that the dynamic only became evident after seeing the Bombshell movie about sexual harassment women suffered in meetings with the former Fox News executive Roger Ailes.

-I didn’t say anything for years because I couldn’t remember, she said.
+I didn’t say anything for years because I couldn’t remember, ”she says.

-For Daniels, life after Trump also included a new passion for ghost hunting and a related show, Spooky Babes, inspired by the extremely haunted house that plagued her in the New Orleans Garden District.
+For Daniels, life after Trump also included a new passion for ghost hunting and a related show, Spooky Babes, inspired by the extremely haunted house that plagued her in the Garden District of New Orleans.

 I have come face to face with evil in the most intimate way, Daniels said.
 Demons don’t scare me anymore.